MBLY Investors Have Opportunity to Lead Mobileye Global Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-26, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mobileye Global Inc. ("Mobileye" or the "Company") (NASDAQ: MBLY).
+BENSALEM, Pa., Feb.
+2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mobileye Global Inc. ("Mobileye" or the "Company") (NASDAQ: MBLY).

 Class Period: January 26, 2023 – January 3, 2024